-ENGAGEMENT SESSION PREP
+ENGAGEMENT PHOTO PREP

-We love engagement sessions, and we're so excited that you're signed on for one!
+Engagement sessions are one of our favorite parts of the photography process, and we're so excited that you're signed on for one!
 They are the very best way for us to get to know you, your relationship, and the types of images you love most - plus they allow for you two to get relaxed and confident in front of our cameras, experiencing how we shoot before your wedding day.

 WHAT TO EXPECT

-Most people next consider seasonality when choosing a session date, and the Midwest has plenty of this to embrace!
+Most people next consider seasonality when choosing a date, and the Midwest has plenty of this to embrace!
 Spring and summer are lovely, lush, and versatile seasons to shoot in.
 Fall is beautiful with crisp light and changing leaves, and it's understandably our busiest season as a popular time for weddings, engagements, and family shoots.
-A bit less expected, we LOVE shooting in winter for adventurous couples - the soft pastel sunlight is unmatched, and snowy landscapes lead to gorgeous minimal images.
+A bit less expected, we LOVE shooting in winter - the soft pastel sunlight is unmatched, and snowy landscapes lead to gorgeous minimal images.

 WHAT TO WEAR

 This is most peoples’ biggest concern leading up to their engagement session - you’re not alone, and we’ve got your backs.
 The biggest key here: be yourself, and be comfortable!
 If you're not feeling like yourself in a new outfit it will show in photos, so we suggest opting for a style of clothing you actually would normally wear.
 We vote for your favorite worn in pair of jeans over a stiff new dress or shirt any day.
 Here are some guidelines with examples!